Storm Hunter: 2017: First WTA Tour doubles title

-2018–2020
+2018–2020: Two year hiatus, WTA doubles title

 Hunter played four doubles tournaments in 2018, losing all four in the first round.
 In 2019, she said "I started getting some shoulder pain which got more intense.
-I played the Aussie Open that year just focusing on doubles, but after that I stopped played completely and was basically out for all of 2018."
+I played the Aussie Open that year just focusing on doubles, but after that I stopped playing completely and was basically out for all of 2018."

 Hunter returned to singles competition in October 2019, after almost a two-year absence.
 She won the Playford International in her second tournament back.

-In doubles, she won four ITF doubles titles in 2019.
+In doubles, she won four ITF Circuit titles in 2019.

-She won her second WTA doubles title at the 2020 Thailand Open.
+She won her second career doubles title at the 2020 Thailand Open.

-2021: WTA quarterfinals, Major semifinal, top 200
+2021: WTA Tour quarterfinals, major doubles semifinal

 Hunter made the semifinals in mixed doubles at the Australian Open with Marc Polmans.

-In February, she qualified for and defeated four higher-ranked opponents to advance to her first WTA-level singles quarterfinal at the Adelaide International, eventually losing to Belinda Bencic.
-In March, Hunter entered the WTA top 200 for the first time.
+In February, she qualified for and defeated four higher-ranked opponents to advance to her first tour-level singles quarterfinal at the Adelaide International, eventually losing to Belinda Bencic.
+In March, Hunter entered the WTA top 200 for the first time at No. 199 on 1 March 2021.
+She received a wildcard for her debut at the WTA 1000 level at the 2021 Miami Open and recorded her first win against qualifier Elisabetta Cocciaretto.

 In May, she qualified for a Grand Slam tournament in singles for the first time at the French Open.

 In June at Wimbledon, she reached the semifinals in women's doubles with Caroline Dolehide.

-In July, Hunter reached her second WTA-level quarterfinal at the Prague Open.
+In July, Hunter reached her second tour-level quarterfinal at the Prague Open.
 She also reached the semifinals in doubles at the same event.
 At the Tokyo Olympics, Hunter partnered Ashleigh Barty in the ladies' doubles and they reached the quarterfinals.

 In November, Hunter represented Australia at the BJK Cup Finals.
 She recorded the biggest win of her singles career, beating world No. 18, Belgian Elise Mertens, in her BJK Cup debut.
 She then defeated Belarusian Yuliya Hatouka promoting Australia to the semifinals where she lost to Swiss Jil Teichmann.